federigo/Fely/README.md

-Hello, I am an Independant AI Developer for Beyond all reason.
+Hello, I am an Independant AI Developer for Beyond All Reason.

 This Ai has been worked on for the past 600 Hours.
 I Am excited to Release the Prototype to the General Public for Testing Phase 1!